CENTER FOR INTELLECTUAL PROPERTY LAW AND TECHNOLOGY

 Students, faculty and recent alumni talk about the benefits and opportunities available within the IP program at Akron Law.

-A Q&A with law professor Camilla Hrdy, who will present her essay “Enabling Science Fiction,” co-authored with former Akron Law professor Daniel Brean, at the Jan.
-8, 2021, Association of American Law Schools (AALS) panel: Science Fiction and the Law.
+Professor Camilla Hrdy will presents her essay “Enabling Science Fiction,” co-authored with former Akron Law professor Daniel Brean, at the Association of American Law Schools (AALS) panel: Science Fiction and the Law.

 As part of our leading intellectual property program, Akron Law has an innovative Center for Intellectual Property Law & Technology.
 The Center facilitates the study and advancement of IP law, strives to attract and educate current and future leaders, and works to design and implement a well-balanced ecosystem of law and technology.